 Check out each course description under our "Training Courses" page link at the top of this page.
 The Technical and Canyon Rescue Courses begin meeting at our office located in Blanding Utah.
 The Advanced Course is done meeting at the Sandthrax Campground in the North Wash area of Utah.

-Obviously weather prediction is a tricky thing to do, just watch your local weather report.
+Obviously weather prediction is a tricky thing to do, just watch your local weather report and see how often they get it right.
 Anything more than a week in advance is a guesstimate.
 We schedule courses based on historical averages of weather patterns.